 Glioblastoma Prognosis – New Hope With DCA Treatment

 Doctors say, ”Glioblastoma Prognosis is not good”.
-Wikipedia says, “Glioblastoma multiforme (GBM) is the most common and most aggressive type of primary brain tumor in humans… most prevalent form of primary brain tumor, occuring in only 2–3 cases per 100,000 people in Europe and North America.
+Wikipedia says, “Glioblastoma multiforme (aka “GBM”) is the most aggressive and common type of brain tumor (in humans)… most prevalent form of primary brain tumor, occuring in only 2–3 cases per 100,000 people in Europe and North America.

 The information states that glioblastoma prognosis using conventional treatments is poor but it does not say anything about glioblastoma prognosis using DCA.
 DCA is also known as sodium dichloroacetate, NaDCA, and dichloroacetate.
 This is not a drug – so no doctors or pharmacists will prescribe it – it is a simple, unpatentable molecule.